 My husband’s life was saved at UM last summer after an aortic dissection at age 46.
 God bless him, all survivors of this life-threatening scenario & the team @umichCVC - Drs.
 Patel, Eliason & their staff are 2nd 2 none ❤️ #aorticDissectionAwarenessDay https://t.co/UywoLyfGJ0— Meg Leonard (@MegLeo6) September 20, 2018

-Aortic Dissection Awareness UK & Ireland is the national patient association for people affected by Aortic Dissection and their families.
+Aortic Dissection Awareness UK & Ireland is the national patient charity for Aortic Dissection in the UK & Ireland.

 THINK AORTA is Aortic Dissection Awareness UK & Ireland's campaign in emergency medicine